Control of the magnon-polariton hybridization with a microwave pump: Experiment

 Unlike Walker modes, the PIM can be manipulated by the pump.
 Consequently, the PIM-CMP hybridization inherits this property, and becomes tunable by the pump power and frequency.
 We fix the Walker mode ($\omega_w$) and the pump frequency ($\omega_d$) to the cavity mode, i.e., $\omega_w=\omega_d=\omega_c$ and then tune the pump power and record the transmission spectrum at each power value.
 Figure\,\ref{fig3}(a) shows four typical spectra measured at $P_d=$-10, 0, 10 and 19 dBm.
 The PIM starts to appear at around $P_d=0$ dBm.
 Three hybridized modes then occur at $\omega_c$ and $\omega_\pm=\omega_c\pm\sqrt{g^2+g_d^2}$.
-Using Eq. (\ref{Trans}) to fit each transmission spectra, we extract three hybridized modes' frequencies and two coupling strengths $g$ and $g_d$, which are plotted in Fig.\,\ref{fig3}(b) and (c).
+Using Eq. (\ref{Trans}) to fit each transmission spectra, we extract three hybridized modes' frequencies and coupling strengths $g$,$g_d$ and $g_c$, which are plotted in Fig.\,\ref{fig3}(b) and (c).
 As the pump power increases, the gap between $\omega_\pm$ increases, whereas $g$ remains essentially constant at 24 MHz.
 Nevertheless, $g_d$ is approximately proportional to the fourth root of the pump power ($g_d\propto P_d^{1/4}$).
 The physical origin is that the PIM's spin number is equal to the magnons excited by the pump.
 In another word, the PIM's spin number is altered by the pump power.
-Such a variation of $g_d$ can be well explained by Eq. (\ref{CS0}), as shown by the red solid line in Fig. \ref{fig3}(c).
-During the calculation, $g_0$ is a constant $5.6\times10^{-4}$, while $A_d$ is approximately set as $\sqrt{P_d}$.
+Such a variation of $g_d$ can be well explained by Eq. (\ref{CS0}), as shown by the red solid line in Fig.\,\ref{fig3}(c).
+During the calculation, $g_0$ is a constant $5.6\times10^{-4}$, while $A_d$ is approximately set as $\sqrt{P_d}$. $g_c$ is almost zero, which indicates that the direct coupling effect between the PIM and the cavity photon mode is neglectable comparing to two other coupling processes.
+The physical reason is that the effective spin number of the PIM is much smaller than that of the Walker mode.
 The measured half coupling gaps at different pump powers, [i.e., $(\omega_+-\omega_-)/2$] are plotted in Fig.\,\ref{fig3} (d) as purple circles.
 They can be fitted by $\sqrt{g^2+g_d^2}$, as shown by the red solid line in Fig.\,\ref{fig3}(d).
 At high powers, the experimental data (circles in Fig.\,\ref{fig3}(c) and \ref{fig3}(d)) gradually deviate from the fitting curves (red solid lines) due to the occurrence of nonlinearities that are not considered in this work.
+More discussion see Appendix C.